alpheustechnologies/bootstrap_admintmpl/README.md

 ## Gentellela for other platforms and frameworks

-* [gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
+* [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
 * [Gentellela on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
-* [Gentellela integrated into Symfony 3](https://github.com/krzysiekpiasecki/gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
+* [Gentellela integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
-* [gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
+* [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.

 Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.

 ## Other templates and useful resources
-* [Free Bootstrap Admin Templates](https://gentelella.com/wp/free-bootstrap-admin-dashboard-templates/ "Bootstrap Admin Templates on gentelella") - List of the best Free Bootstrap admin dashboard templates that are available for free for personal and commercial use.
+* [Free Bootstrap Admin Templates](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/ "Bootstrap Admin Templates on Colorlib") - List of the best Free Bootstrap admin dashboard templates that are available for free for personal and commercial use.
-* [Free Admin Templates](https://gentelella.com/wp/free-html5-admin-dashboard-templates/ "List of free HTML based admin templates by gentelella") - Long list of the best free HTML5 powered admin dashboard templates.
+* [Free Admin Templates](https://colorlib.com/wp/free-html5-admin-dashboard-templates/ "List of free HTML based admin templates by Colorlib") - Long list of the best free HTML5 powered admin dashboard templates.
 Available for personal and commercial use.
-* [Angular Templates](https://gentelella.com/wp/angularjs-admin-templates/ "Angular Admin Templates on gentelella") - List of the most popular admin templates based on AngularJS.
+* [Angular Templates](https://colorlib.com/wp/angularjs-admin-templates/ "Angular Admin Templates on Colorlib") - List of the most popular admin templates based on AngularJS.
-* [HTML Admin Templates](https://gentelella.com/wp/html-admin-templates/ "Material Design Admin Templates on gentelella") - Most of these templates are based on AngularJS and uses a stunning Material design.
+* [HTML Admin Templates](https://colorlib.com/wp/html-admin-templates/ "Material Design Admin Templates on Colorlib") - Most of these templates are based on AngularJS and uses a stunning Material design.
-* [Bootstrap Admin Templates](https://gentelella.com/wp/bootstrap-admin-templates/ "List of Premium Bootstrap Admin Templates by gentelella") - List of premium Bootstrap admin templates that uses a minimal flat or material design.
+* [Bootstrap Admin Templates](https://colorlib.com/wp/bootstrap-admin-templates/ "List of Premium Bootstrap Admin Templates by Colorlib") - List of premium Bootstrap admin templates that uses a minimal flat or material design.
 Majority of these themes uses AngularJS but HTML5 versions are also available.
-* [WordPress Admin Templates](https://gentelella.com/wp/wordpress-admin-dashboard-themes-plugins/ "List of WordPress Admin Dashboard Templates and Plugins by gentelella") - List of the best WordPress admin dashboard templates and plugins that will add a personal touch to your WordPress dashboard.
+* [WordPress Admin Templates](https://colorlib.com/wp/wordpress-admin-dashboard-themes-plugins/ "List of WordPress Admin Dashboard Templates and Plugins by Colorlib") - List of the best WordPress admin dashboard templates and plugins that will add a personal touch to your WordPress dashboard.
-* [WordPress Themes](https://gentelella.com/wp/free-wordpress-themes/ "List of Free WordPress themes by gentelella") - A huge selection of the best free WordPress themes that are all licensed under GPL and are available for personal and commercial use without restrictions.
+* [WordPress Themes](https://colorlib.com/wp/free-wordpress-themes/ "List of Free WordPress themes by Colorlib") - A huge selection of the best free WordPress themes that are all licensed under GPL and are available for personal and commercial use without restrictions.

 ## License information
 Gentellela is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-But you always need to state that gentelella is the original author of this template.
+But you always need to state that Colorlib is the original author of this template.

-Project is developed and maintained by [gentelella](https://gentelella.com/ "gentelella - Make Your First Blog") and Aigars Silkalns
+Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and Aigars Silkalns